r/indiebiz

 App

 I built an app that converts any text into high-quality audio.
-It works with PDFs, blog posts, Substack and Medium links, and even photos of text. · Drop your product/app! we’ll find you 10 users for free · Any good app for soccer live updates and scores?
+It works with PDFs, blog posts, Substack and Medium links, and even photos of text. · looking for testers for animal sanctuary funding / lifestyle and travel app · MY FIRST APP - Hov3r

 • Ai